 Amounts due from the National Organization represent contributions remitted to the National Organization that are identified for the Foundation's use but were not yet transferred to the Foundation as of year-end.
 Amounts due from other chapters represent amounts paid in assisting other chapters with their wish granting.
 Amounts due to other chapters represent amounts owed to other chapters who have assisted in the granting of wishes for the Foundation.
 Amounts due to the National Organization generally represent unpaid chapter dues and services.

-During 2019, the Foundation received contributions, both cash and in-kind, from board members totaling \$9,750.
+During the year ended August 31, 2020 and 2019, the Foundation received contributions, both cash and in-kind, from board members totaling \$3,550 and \$9,750, respectively.

 NOTE 7 PROPERTY AND EQUIPMENT, NET